 On January 24, 2019, the Company announced the management appointment of Mr. Michael Zahra as Senior Vice President of Operations and Strategy as the Company moves to commercial operations in 2019.
-On June 10, 2019, Mr. Zahra was appointed CEO and a director of the Company, replacing Mr. Tony Di Benedetto who remains active in the Company in a business strategist role.

 Michael Zahra is a seasoned executive with over 30 years experience as a senior level executive.
 He brings in-depth experience in engineering, logistics, P&L management, customer & vendor relationship management, strategic planning & execution, change management, innovation, business reinvention, project management, continuous improvement, industrial marketing, corporate social responsibility and employee engagement.